Transmission through an arbitrarily shaped aperture in a conducting plane separating air and a chiral medium

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Imeci, Sehabeddin Taha, "Transmission through an arbitrarily shaped aperture in a conducting plane separating air and a chiral medium" (2007).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 50.
+50.